felifluid/bachelorarbeit/thesis/chapters/topovis-refinement.typ

 ```

 The exact same is done again for $s < -0.5$ using `slc = np.s_[:OVERLAP, :, :]`.
-The preperation for this step is already done constructing the periodic $(s,psi,zeta)$-grid, as the potential is just evaluated at these coordinates and inserted in the corresponding position into the `pot3d_p` array.
+The preparation for this step is already done constructing the periodic $(s,psi,zeta)$-grid, as the potential is just evaluated at these coordinates and inserted in the corresponding position into the `pot3d_p` array.
 As the RGI proofed successful in linear simulations its the only interpolator used in the non-linear cases.

 ===== 3.
 Extending $zeta$-shift